2026 Crisis April 7, 2026 · Updated April 15, 2026

 What Happens April 29: The Rate Decision Explained

 The Bank of Canada sets the overnight lending rate eight times per year on a fixed schedule.
-The April 29 decision is the third of 2026, following January 29 and March 12.
-Both of those meetings ended with a hold at 2.25%.
+The April 29 decision is the third of 2026, following January 28 and March 18.
+Both ended with a hold at 2.25%.

 April 29 is different from a standard announcement because it includes the Monetary Policy Report.
 The MPR is a full economic outlook — the Bank publishes its projections for inflation, output, and the labour market.
 That report shapes expectations for the rest of the year.
-If the Bank signals concern about tariff-driven slowdowns, markets will price in future cuts.
-If it signals concern about inflation sticking, the language will shift toward holding or even tightening.
+The January MPR projected real GDP growth of about 1.1% for 2026 and inflation remaining near the 2% target.
+The April MPR will update those projections with the Middle East conflict, energy shock, and fresh tariff data baked in.

 For indebted households, the question is simpler than what markets are pricing.
 You need to know: will this decision change what I owe, what I pay monthly, or how long I carry this debt?
 For most people, the answer is almost nothing changes.

 The Bank of Canada began cutting in June 2024 from a peak of 5.0%.
-Seven consecutive cuts brought the overnight rate to 2.25% by December 2025.
+Nine rate cuts over 16 months brought the overnight rate to 2.25% by October 2025, where it has held since.

 DateRateChange